json-bell/calendar-puzzle/kanban.md

 CAL-?: Continue piece selection area styling -> rotatable & flippable, deselect by clicking in it, ...

-CAL-?: rotate pieces in the selection
+CAL-?: rotate pieces in the selection?
+Tbh mb not even

-CAL-?: add Icons for Flip (along top-left to bottom-right diagonal) & Clockwise-rotation
+CAL-?: add Icons for Flip (along top-left to bottom-right diagonal) & Clockwise-rotation, & hovering piece changes its colour? & Selecting changes border mb - or the other way around

+CAL-?: Generate Solutions

+CAL-?: Adds hints: clicking hint & selecting a piece correctly places it

+CAL-FAR: Add keyboard controls: 1 to 0 for piece selection

 CAL-FAR?: Add 2 choices of controls: Dragging or Clicking -> Drag start is selection, and then previewing happens when dragging over

-CAL-?: Add ability to throw panel away

 ---